Selenium

 6. Upload Java Files:

-• Upload RemoteTest.java and Report.java as attachments to the PowerShell step.
-These files contain the test logic and logging utility.
+• Upload TestLoginTest.java as attachment to the PowerShell step.
+This file contains the test logic and logging utility.

 3. Setting Up Test Data